14 Natural Allergy Remedies that Really Work

 Betcha didn't expect to see Nose Balm in a list of natural allergy remedies, did you?

-You can buy something specifically made for this purpose, but really you can use any lip balm or other balm for this purpose.
+You can buy a product specifically made for this purpose, but really you can use any lip balm or other balm as well.

 Just wipe a little all around the base of your nose.
 The balm traps the pollen as it's about to enter your nose and helps relieve allergy symptoms.

-Here is a balm that is made just for this purpose, but it is quite a pricey ounce per ounce ($28.72 per oz.)
+Here is a balm that is made just for this purpose, but it is quite a pricey ounce per ounce.

-I read about this and decided to try it for our youngest who had pretty severe spring hay fever.
-Well…..it really works.
+I read about this and decided to try it for our youngest who had pretty severe spring hay fever, and it really worked!

-Please note it’s very important to choose only quality spirulina, as it can be contaminated depending on its sourcing.
-You want to look for a spirulina that is tested for contaminants and grown without exposure to toxins.
+Note that it's very important to choose quality spirulina, as it can be contaminated depending on its sourcing.
+You want a spirulinaspirulina that is tested for contaminants and grown without exposure to toxins.
+Code WNM gets 10% off on that site.

 Since food allergies can piggyback on environmental allergies, it is advisable to take care when using foods as support for allergies.
 Please consult with your physician for any such concerns.